sagemath/sagenb/development notes.rst

   - maybe use prototypes

-  - maybe separate the different cell types.. this sounds easy but I'm not sure what kind of nasty issues there might be yet
+  - maybe separate the different cell types.. this sounds easy but I'm not sure what kind of nasty issues we may run into

   - checkout some of IPython's code